Gregory119/RBE501-RL-arm-project/README.md

 # RBE501-RL-arm-project
-Motion planning of a robot arm using reinforcement learning
+Motion planning of a robot arm using reinforcement learning.
+The goal is to train a RL policy to move the end effector of a robot arm to a goal position as fast as possible, excluding orientation.

 https://github.com/user-attachments/assets/43904edb-7247-4477-93f4-daeb2707d9ab